How to Analyze a Marketing Sales Funnel

 Retention Analysis

-Amplitude’s Retention Analysis chart shows users who favorite a song in the app (blue) have higher retention than those who don’t (green).
+Amplitude’s shows users who favorite a song in the app (blue) have higher retention than those who don’t (green).
 You could use this insight to create more content about the favorite song feature and promote it to users who haven’t favorited a song.
 This tactic might prompt them to return to your app, favorite a song, and reach a level of engagement they didn’t have before using the favorite song feature.

 This is how a funnel becomes more of a cycle because a user who has exited the bottom of the funnel can re-enter based on their ability to see continued value in the product.